kaiwalyakoparkar/Data-Structures-And-Algorithm-Interview-Kit/ProblemSets/Matrix/MaximumSizeRectangle/Question and Logic.md

 1 1 1 1
 1 1 0 0
 ```
-the max size rectangle is
+the max size rectangleÂ isÂ
 ```
 1 1 1 1
 1 1 1 1